jpedro/jpedro.github.io/.posts/postgres.md

 This write amplification happens when **for each new update**, even to a single field, Postgres creates a new row version, while older ones are marked as dead.
-Those tombstoned records accumulate in disk and therefore Postgres needs to garbagge collect them frequently enough, in the form of `VACUUM`.
+Those tombstoned records accumulate in disk and therefore Postgres needs to garbage collect them frequently enough, in the form of `VACUUM`.
 This operation can run in parallel and can be scheduled to run after certain thresholds are hit.